|

 ||

 Following 'Auto-Levels', the result is frequently of a pleasing tonal range, however, it is, of course, image-dependent.
 An example would be a scene which includes a blue sky and some clouds, 'Channel-Swapping' will tend to give a result which offers a blue-shaded sky with the remaining areas represented by tones of peach, apricot, magenta and cool slate blues 'mapped' over the grey-scale content.
 At this point you can decide to work with the partially toned result or convert to monochrome, apply 'curves', colour tone, whatever.
-However for some images the following additional 'tweaks' may prove of service, try: Image > Adjustments
+Although not on an Adjustment Layer, you can experiment with the following additional 'tweaks'.
+They sometimes may prove of

 ||